"Dive into swimming with Yakult!"

 Swimming is considered a life skill and inspired by Jazz’s story, Yakult is seeking four people who cannot swim to take up the challenge to learn to swim with Jazz in just 4 weeks in 2018!
 The #SwimWithJazz campaign is open to non-swimmers over 18 years old who can enter from 1st January 2018.
-To be the first to get involved sign up for more news and events from Yakult!
+Find out more here

 With a quarter (27%) of Brits saying they don’t swim at all in a year, with nearly 17% typically going just once or twice, we hope to encourage our Yakult drinkers to don their swim suits and take the plunge!

 Though nearly half of us (48%) say swimming is the sport we enjoy most, a third of us (33%) say we are too busy to swim, with a quarter (25%) citing that feeling self-conscious about our appearance stops us going more often.

 The OnePoll survey, commissioned by Yakult UK, polled 2,000 UK adults who have had swimming lessons and while nearly a fifth (16%) say they aren’t very good at swimming, other excuses for failing to don a swimsuit include: one in twenty (6%) saying we don’t like getting our hair wet, with others blaming ‘cold swimming baths’ and not being able to see without glasses.

 JAZZ'S TIPS FOR TACKLING THE NEW YEAR